Rico Winter Trails & Nordic Skiing

-The Town of Rico hosts a 5-mile network of trails on the west and east sides of town.
-There are two trails on either side, the east side is comprised of the Argentine and the Enterprise Trails (in Silver Creek) and the west side is made up of the Piedmont & RGS Grade Trails.
-Right now, only the Piedmont section of trail is not being regularly groomed.
+The Town of Rico hosts a 3-mile network of trails on the east side of town.
+There are two trails, the Argentine and the Enterprise Trails (in Silver Creek).
 The Rico trail system is decidedly casual, and not ideal for skate skiing, although it is possible for non-elitists.
 You will rarely encounter someone on the trail with you, and the trails are used mostly by walkers, snow bikes and traditional cross-country skiers.
 Dogs are welcome!

 Before you head out, please remember the following guidelines:

 • Share the Trail (paths are open to pedestrians, cyclists and motorists)

 • Be Safe (maintain caution rounding blind curves and be courteous of the comfort of fellow users)

 • Respect the Groom (when cross-country tracks are established, please refrain from walking, pedaling or motoring across them)